Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_08_if.rst

     **Example - who is younger:**

     Peter and Mark want to play a game of pool.
 They agreed that the younger player plays first.
-Write a program that reads the age of Peter and Mark (not equal) and prints who will make the first move.
+Write a program that reads the age of Peter and Mark (that are not equal) and prints who will make the first move.

 .. activecode:: console__branching_younger